esprezzo/hyperspace/README.md

 ### Cosmos + CosmWasm Proof of Stake node software

 #### Focused on:
-- Cosmwasm based game services
+- Growing list of reusable smart contract based game services
-- On-chain consensus
+- Active on-chain consensus
 - Safe cross-chain composability w/IBC

 Stay up to date with the latest news on our Socials